-The Play (6), Stop (2), Fast Forward/Reverse (9), Pause (2), Record (2) and Skip Up/Down (2) Transport Controls are set at the factory to operate your DVD player, or the controls of a specific device such as a VCR or CD player when they are selected.
+The Play (3), Stop (2), Fast Forward/Reverse (9), Pause (2), Record (2) and Skip Up/Down (2) Transport Controls are set at the factory to operate your DVD player, or the controls of a specific device such as a VCR or CD player when they are selected.
 However, by using the Transport Punch-Through feature you may program these controls to transmit the commands for a different device.
-For example, you may wish to operate the transport of a VCR connected to the VID 1/VCR input as the default, rather than the button for a DVD player, as shown in the following example.
+For example, you may wish to operate the transport of a second VCR connected to the VID 2/TV input, as shown in the following example.

-Press and hold the Program Button for about three seconds while the message shown in Figure 18 appears in the remote's LCD Information Display .
+Press and hold the Program Button (25) for about three seconds while the message shown in Figure 18 appears in the remote's LCD Information Display (3).
 Release the button

-- when the red light under the Set Button 1 appears. - 3.
+- when the red light under the Set Button 1 appears. - 2.
+The remote's MAIN MENU message (Figure 17), will appear in the LCD display and the Set Button will remain illuminated in red.
+Press the ▲/▼ Navigation Button util PUNCH-THROUGH appears on the bottom line of the LCD screen, as shown in Figure 51.
+Press the Set Button to enter the main punch-through menu branch. - 3.
 At the next menu screen, press the ▲/▼ Navigation Button 5 until TRANSPORT appears on the bottom line of the LCD screen, as shown in Figure 62.
 Press the Set Button 6 to begin programming the remote for transport punch-through.